 Check In with OIA:

 Upon arrival in the US, you must check in with the Office of International Affairs as soon as possible.
-Please visit our office (no appointment is needed) and bring your various immigration related documents.
-Alternatively, you can complete the H-1B Check-In Form and fax it along with the documentation listed in it to OIA.
+Please either visit our office (no appointment is needed) and bring your various immigration related documents, or you can complete the H-1B Check-In Form electronically.

-Each individual in H-1B status is responsible for updating his or her address in a timely fashion (i.e. within ten days) to USCIS by filing a form AR-11.
+Each individual in H-1B status is responsible for updating his or her address in a timely fashion (i.e. within ten days) with USCIS by filing a form AR-11.
 This form can be completed online or can be sent to USCIS via mail.
 Please be sure to retain a copy of the AR-11 form for your files.
 Filing this form is free of charge.
-Please visit the USCIS website for the most recent AR-11 form, or click here.
-Please also provide your updated address information to the human resources administrator in your department and OIA; you may do so by sending e-mail to email@example.com.
+Please visit the USCIS website for the most recent AR-11 form.
+Please also provide your updated address information to the human resources administrator in your department, submit an update via Workday, and email it to OIA at firstname.lastname@example.org.